FDA Import

 Pesticide Residue Violations

-The most common detention for fresh produce and grains.
-FDA detains products containing pesticides not registered in the US or exceeding EPA tolerances (40 CFR 180), triggering the need for FDA import detention testing.
+The most common detention category for fresh produce and grains.
+The FDA detains products containing pesticides not registered in the US or exceeding EPA tolerances (40 CFR 180).
+We run multi-residue pesticide screening in-house under AOAC 2007.01 (SOP 070) by LC-MS/MS, fully covered by our PJLA ISO/IEC 17025:2017 scope (Cert L24-482-R2).

 - Basmati Rice (Tricyclazole)